Aliases for TOR1AIP2 Gene

 GeneCards Summary for TOR1AIP2 Gene

 TOR1AIP2 (Torsin 1A Interacting Protein 2) is a Protein Coding gene.
 Diseases associated with TOR1AIP2 include Dystonia and Neuromuscular Disease.
-GO annotations related to this gene include ATPase binding and ATPase activator activity.
+Gene Ontology (GO) annotations related to this gene include ATPase binding and ATPase activator activity.
 An important paralog of this gene is TOR1AIP1.

 UniProtKB/Swiss-Prot Summary for TOR1AIP2 Gene